hphelion/documentation/identity.md

 ---
 layout: default
-title: "HP Helion Cloud Identity Service Overview"
+title: "HP Helion Public Cloud Identity Service Overview"
 permalink: /identity/
 product: identity

 ---
-# HP Helion Cloud Identity Service Overview
+# HP Helion Public Cloud Identity Service Overview

 <!--This is a comment.
 Comments are not displayed in the browser-->

 <img src="media/identity_service_overview_0.png" width="580" height="436" alt="" />

-Based on [Keystone, the OpenStack Identity Service](http://keystone.openstack.org/), the HP Helion Cloud Identity Service provides one-stop authentication for all HP Helion Public Cloud offerings.
+Based on [Keystone, the OpenStack Identity Service](http://keystone.openstack.org/), the HP Helion Public Cloud Identity Service provides one-stop authentication for all HP Helion Public Cloud offerings.
 Key terms include:

 [**User**](/glossary#User)
 :  A digital representation of a person, system, or service who uses HP Helion Public Cloud.
 The Identity Service validates that incoming requests are being made by the user who claims to be making the call.
 Users have a login and may be assigned tokens to access resources.
 Users can scope their authentication to a tenant which then limits where and how their tokens can be used to interact with services.
 Users are associated with tenants based on roles assigned to them with that tenant.